Heat Pump System Grant

 Before you apply

-To qualify for a heat pump system grant your home must be well insulated and have low heat loss.
+To qualify for a heat pump system grant your home must have sufficiently low heat loss.
 This is to ensure your heat pump system performs well and your electricity bills are not too high.
-That is why we require a technical assessment to be carried out first.

 Grant for technical assessment